yaelol1/Gawr-Kynya/README.md

 ## Home row modifiers
 The “home row” refers to the middle row of alpha keys “mods” refer to modifiers.

-My home row mods go to the symbol layer, if you want to know more about implementation, you can go to the [wiki](https://precondition.github.io/home-row-mods)
+My home row mods go to the symbol layer, if you want to know more about implementation, you can go to the [wiki](https://precondition.github.io/home-row-mods) .

 ## Enconder

 There is one encoder on the right half.
-It has a different function depending on the layer
+It has a different function depending on the layer.

 [Base](#Layers) -> volume control